abalabokhin/BGEE-Thalantyr-Ex/mod-thalantyr-ex/readme.md

 This mod is a collection of items that I want to expand or enhance using the Thalantyr Item Upgrade Mod.

 ## Remarks
-I am using the `BZ` prefix for my items, as I have not seen it used or referenced prior.
+I am using the `BZ` prefix for my items.
+It is registered at Black Wyrm Lair: http://www.blackwyrmlair.net/prefixes/

-## Status
+## Change Log
 | Item Name                          | Implemented? | Version |
 | ---------------------------------- | ------------ | ------- |
 | Shandalar's Cloak                  | ✔️ | 0.0.1  |